simon-bd/MintyCoin/README.md

 ## Contact 📧

-If you have any questions, suggestions, or feedback, please reach out to us at mintycoin@example.com.
+If you have any questions, suggestions, or feedback, please reach out to us here on github.

-Happy earning with MintyCoin! 🎉💰

 Happy earning with MintyCoin! 🎉💰